Home Business Business rates Non-domestic (business) rates

 • be a sport recognised by the Scottish Sports Council

 Licensed clubs that meet these criteria are entitled to receive 50% discretionary non-domestic rate relief.
-If your turnover is less than £30,000 per year you'll receive an additional 10% relief.
+If turnover is less than £30,000 per year an additional 10% relief is awarded.

-Sports clubs registered with the Inland Revenue as Community Amateur Sports Clubs (CASC) are entitled to receive 80% Mandatory non-domestic rate relief.
-If your turnover is less than £30,000 per year you'll be entitled to relief of corporation tax as well.
-For information about registering as a CASC, conditions of this scheme and the benefits available, visit the Inland Revenue website.
+Sports clubs registered with HMRC as Community Amateur Sports Clubs (CASC) are entitled to receive 80% Mandatory non-domestic rate relief.
+If unlicensed, this will be increased to 100% relief.
+If licensed and turnover is less than £30,000 per year an additional 10% relief is awarded.

 Rural Relief